 To be clear, I have no aversion to the alcohol advertising and sponsorship being removed - partly because I simply am not much of a sports spectator.
 But I do have an objection to it being removed on false and specious grounds, and particularly if it removes what appears to be a pleasure and a joy for many.

 The claim that alcohol advertising and sponsorship is the problem is a furphy.

-The implication is that large sports events should be stopped!
+The public health implication of this research is straightforward: large sports events should be stopped!

 Suddenly, the supporters of sport will rally round protecting their pleasure from the fun-police.
 The methodology will be questioned, the conclusions challenged, the results dismissed.